• VAT-free shipping outside Norway

 Bioavailability

-Bioavailability is crucial for the effect of antioxidants in the body.
+Bioavailability is crucial for the antioxidant's effect in the body.
 For example:

-• Curcumin: Has low bioavailability, but the recording can be increased up to 2000 % by simultaneous intake of piperine from black pepper.
+• Curcumin: Has low bioavailability, but absorption can be increased up to 2000% by simultaneous intake of piperine from black pepper.

-• Fat -soluble antioxidants: Carotenoids such as astaksantine and lycopene are better absorbed with fat.
+• Fat-soluble antioxidants: Carotenoids such as astaxanthin and lycopene are better absorbed together with fat.

-• Polyphenols: Often traded by gut bacteria into active metabolites, which may have different bio -activity.
+• Polyphenols: Often converted by intestinal bacteria into active metabolites, which may have different bioactivity.

 The 30 most powerful antioxidants in nature

 Here is a detailed overview of the 30 most potent antioxidants, ranked by ORAC value, based on data from the CSV file and available sources.
-For each antioxidant, orac is included, pro-oxidative effect in cancer cells, health effects and available doses where data is available.
+For each antioxidant, the ORAC value, pro-oxidative effect in cancer cells, health effects and available doses are included where data is available.

-• Pro-oxidative effect: Yes, can induce praise and apoptosis in melanoma and colorectal cancer cells.
+• Pro-oxidative effect: Yes, can induce ROS and apoptosis in melanoma and colorectal cancer cells.

-• Health effects: Supporting heart health, reducing inflammation, potential apoptosis in cancer cells.
+• Health effects: Supports heart health, reduces inflammation, potential apoptosis in cancer cells.

 • Pro-oxidative effect: Yes, induces apoptosis in breast and prostate cancer cells.

-• Health effects: Protects brain, skin and heart, supporting eye health.
+• Health effects: Protects brain, skin and heart, supports eye health.

 4. Triphala

-• Pro oxidative effect: Yes, induces apoptosis in pancreatic cells.
+• Pro-oxidative effect: Yes, induces apoptosis in pancreatic cancer cells.

 • Health effects: Antioxidant, supports digestion.

-• Doses: common as tea or extract; Doses vary.
+• Dosages: Common as tea or extract; doses vary.

-• Doses: Used as spices; Doses usually 1–5 g daily.
+• Doses: Used as a spice; doses usually 1–5 g daily.

 7. Carnation

-• Pro oxidative effect: Yes, eugenol can induce praise in cancer cells.
+• Pro-oxidative effect: Yes, eugenol can induce ROS in cancer cells.

-• Pro oxidative effect: Yes, induces praise in colon cancer cells.
+• Pro-oxidative effect: Yes, induces ROS in colon cancer cells.

 10. Oregano